CorianderPHP/CorianderPHP/readme.md

-# CorianderPHP Framework
+# CorianderPHP: Lightweight, Modular PHP Framework

-**CorianderPHP** is a lightweight, performance-focused PHP framework designed for building modern web applications.
-It includes support for vanilla PHP, TypeScript, and TailwindCSS, making it a powerful tool for developers who value flexibility and eco-design principles.
+**CorianderPHP** is a minimalist PHP framework designed to help developers build applications faster, with a focus on modularity and simplicity.
+It provides a core foundation, CorianderCore, that can be updated independently of your application code, ensuring seamless upgrades without breaking your customizations.

+This framework aims to offer essential functionalities to streamline development, avoiding the bloat of larger frameworks by only including what you need.
+It’s an ideal starting point for developers who want a clean slate and the flexibility to choose their dependencies, without the overhead of an all-purpose framework.

 ---

 ## Features

-- **Vanilla PHP Framework**: Build applications using clean and optimized PHP code.
+- **Modular Architecture**: The core code can be extended with custom modules, keeping the base lightweight and focused on performance.
+- **Easy to Extend**: Add your own modules and features without modifying the core, ensuring future compatibility.
+- **No External Dependencies**: CorianderPHP doesn't impose unnecessary libraries, enabling you to select only the packages you need.
+- **CLI Tooling**: Includes a custom command-line interface (CLI) for generating views, controllers, database configuration, ect...
+- **Performance**: Focuses on optimizing performance and reducing environmental impact through lean code and efficient asset handling.
 - **NodeJS Integration**: Preconfigured TypeScript and TailwindCSS support for modern frontend development.
-- **CLI Tooling**: Includes a custom command-line interface (CLI) for generating views.
-- **Performance**: Focuses on optimizing performance and reducing environmental impact through lean code and efficient asset handling.
+- **Development Watchers**: Automatically watch and rebuild assets (TypeScript, CSS) when files are modified during development.

 ## Installation